The Eternal Inheritance & Salvation – Pt. 2

 These promises are specified in the book of Genesis.29 They include the promise to make Abraham a great nation, to make kings of his descendants (thus establishing the great nation as a kingdom), to give a blessing (which is eternal life),30 and to give a great name (i.e., the sacred name Yahweh).31

-Continue reading “The Inheritance & Salvation- Part 2”
+Continue reading “The Eternal Inheritance & Salvation – Pt.
+2”

-Most modern-day Christians, together with those who proclaim to be followers of Yahweh, seem to fall short when attempting to understand how the death of Yahushua the messiah enables us to attain salvation and eternal life.
+Most modern-day Christians and those who proclaim to be followers of Yahweh seem to fall short when attempting to understand how the death of Yahushua the Messiah enables us to attain salvation and eternal life.

 Many point to the basis for their understanding from one passage as given in the book of John: